jbculbertson/map-my-run/README.md

   9. When recalled from database, turn coordinates into another map with markers and polylines.

-...This may sound like a daunting list, and at times it was, but I was always focused on the small issue in front of me, which made them much easier to manage.
+This may sound like a daunting list, and at times it was, but I was always focused on the small issue in front of me, which made them much easier to manage.

 ## Links